songeunyou/reacting-to-2020/README.md

 ```

 It correctly bundles React in production mode and optimizes the build for the best performance, and outputs to the 'build' folder

-## Features

-What's all the bells and whistles this project can perform?
-* What's the main functionality
-* You can also do another thing
-* If you get really randy, you can even do this

 ## Contributing